masonmedia/jl_swup/README.md

 ## License

 This repo is protected by copyright.
-Please see `License.md` for more information.
+Contact [Andrew Mason](mailto:andrewmasonmedia@gmail.com) for more information.